DDTRobot/TITA-RC-Pairing/README.md

-tita library for read CRSF data from a Serial Port (UART)
+tita library for reading CRSF data from a Serial Port (UART)

+crsf-app V1.1:

 ### To clone crsf-app: